 The Fines for Cyber Security Breaches Will Increase – Here’s How to Protect Your Business

-The concern raised with the figures is that despite more regulation in place, the reasons behind these data breaches are unfortunately familiar.
+The concern raised with the figures is that despite more regulation in compliance with data protection in place, the reasons behind these data breaches are unfortunately familiar.
 Many of them related to breach of confidentiality and unauthorized access by third parties of both employee and client data.
 According to Law firm Linklaters, the reasons behind the cyber security breaches were:

 - External hacking or scams

 - Emails and documents sent to incorrect recipients

 - Unsecured devices being lost or stolen, including laptops and mobile phones

 - Poor security measures in place to protect data online, such as non-secure databases

 More Data Risks Taken, Mean More Breaches & More Fines

 All of the reported issues are unsurprising and what’s worse is that many were before the impact of COVID-19 and lockdown measures across the world forced companies to shift to mass remote working.
 At Adeya, we have been concerned that in the shift to working from home, many companies have not taken steps necessary to ensure security is of the highest standards to protect data online, especially whilst the majority of people are accessing sensitive from home over WIFI networks and using computer software that could put their company at risk.